 Know Your Channels

 Where are you planning on doing the marketing for your offer?
-The marketing channel you use is going to be an important factor in gauging the success or failure of your sales copy.
+The marketing channel you use will be an essential factor in gauging the success or failure of your sales copy.

 For instance, if you’re running a lot of Facebook traffic, you’ll want to use a Video Sales Letter (or VSL for short).
-If you’re running email traffic, a more traditional sales letter approach might be more advantageous.
+A traditional sales letter approach might be more advantageous if you email traffic.

 Remember, what works on one platform might not work on the other.

-You have to consider that each type of traffic pulls in prospects and buyers with a different intent.
+You must consider that each type of traffic pulls in prospects and buyers with different intent.

 Video Sales Letter vs. Traditional Sales Letter

-There are two types of sales letters: video sales letters and long-form or long copy sales letters.
-The long copy sales letters are the traditional ones.
+There are two types of sales letters: video and long-form or long-copy.
+The long-copy sales letters are the traditional ones.

-Now, long form sales letters are just that – LONG!
+Now, long-form sales letters are just that – LONG!
 A lot of the time, they’re anywhere between 10 and 20 pages typed.
-Moderate and long copy sales letters are heavily graphic based, so there are a lot of graphics, images, fonts, and attention grabbers.
-They don’t easily convert buyers now, so fewer people are using them.
-They still work though and they can also be used in a way that video sales letters can’t.
+Moderate and long-copy sales letters are heavily graphics-based, so there are a lot of graphics, images, fonts, and attention grabbers.
+They don’t easily convert buyers now, so fewer people use them.
+They still work, though, and they can also be used in a way that video sales letters can’t.

-One of the most effective sales tools in recent years is the video sales letter or VSL for short.
+One of recent years’ most effective sales tools is the video sales letter or VSL for short.

 A video sales letter is essentially a video version of the traditional, long-form sales letter.
-The great news is that the skills you learn from writing sales letters and other copy apply to writing video sales letters as well.
+The great news is that the skills you learn from writing sales letters and other copy also apply to writing video sales letters.

-A video sales letter can contain any kind of video content you can create, even what you would typically see in TV commercials.
-However, when you’re just getting started, slideshow-style video sales letters are the easiest to create.
+A video sales letter can contain any video content you can create, even what you would typically see in TV commercials.
+However, slideshow-style video sales letters are the easiest to make when just starting.

-These video sales letters typically involve a Powerpoint-type presentation, narration, and optionally, a bit of music in the intro or close.
+These video sales letters typically involve a PowerPoint presentation, narration, and, optionally, a bit of music in the intro or close.
 The narrator can appear on camera, but that is usually not done.

-If the product is something that can be demonstrated on screen, like software, you can include a short demo within the video sales letter.
-In the demo, just briefly show the product and mention some of the key features.
-For software you can make a separate demo or product tour video that goes into more detail; include a call to action at the end and put this video on its own web page.
+If the product can be demonstrated on screen, like software, you can include a short demo within the video sales letter.
+In the demo, briefly show the product and mention some key features.
+For software, you can make a separate demo or product tour video that goes into more detail; include a call to action at the end and put this video on its web page.

-If you're interested in learning more about sales letters, sales videos and their role in sales funnels, make sure you download the Funnel Factor Report here!
+If you want to learn more about sales letters, videos, and their role in sales funnels, download the Funnel Factor Report here!

 Your Headline Should Be A Compelling Start